PauseAI/pauseai-website/src/posts/psychology-of-x-risk.md

 Humananity isn't just some abstract concept, they are your friends, your family, and yourself.
 All the people you care about will die.

+### Coping mechanisms (preventing action)

+The same coping mechanisms that prevent people from _believing_ in existential risk also prevent them from _acting_ on it.
+If you're in denial or compartmentalizing, you won't feel the need to do anything about it.

+### Stress and anxiety

+As I'm writing this, I'm feeling stressed and anxious.
+It's not just because I fear the end of the world, but also because I feel like I have to do something about it.
+There's a lot of pressure to act, and it can be overwhelming.
+This stress can be a good motivator, but it can also be paralyzing.
+Keep in mind

 ### Hopelessness and powerlessness

-When people do take the topic seriously, and the full gravity of the situation sinks in, they will often feel like all hope is lost.
+When people do take the topic seriously, and the full gravity of the situation sinks in, they often feel like all hope is lost.
+It can feel like a cancer diagnosis: you are going to die sooner than you wanted, and there is nothing you can do about it.
-The problem is too big, and they are too small.
+The problem is too big to tackle, and the person is too small.
 Most people are no AI safety experts or lobbyists, so how can they possibly do anything about it?

 This is where you can help.